-ICSC leveraged a partnership with the Climate Change Commission (CCC) in delivering a Philippine-led initiative on climate finance which operates on a common understanding that both contributor and recipient countries are responsible for tracking their climate finance initiatives.
+ICSC partnered with the Climate Change Commission (CCC) in delivering a Philippine-led initiative on climate finance which operates on a common understanding that both contributor and recipient countries are responsible for tracking their climate finance initiatives.
 ICSC is currently in the middle of discussions with CCC’s Climate Investment Services (CIS) office to operationalize this understanding.

 Jumpstarting Slow Onset Events Research in the local level